-The maximum study load for a summer session shall be one unit per week of attendance; for fall or spring it shall be 15 units per semester of full-time attendance.
-For students employed full time, five units of courses numbered 100-199 or three units of courses numbered 200-299 constitute a maximum load.
-Students who carry more than this amount may not apply the excess to a degree program without official approval
+A maximum study loan for a summer session shall be one unit per week of attendance; for fall or spring it shall be 15 units per semester of fulltime attendance.
+For students employed full-time, 3 units of courses numbered 200-298 and 2 additional units of courses numbered 100-199; or 6 units of courses numbered 100-199.
+Any courses in excess of these amounts must be approved in advance by the Chairman of Graduate Studies.